© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 Science, Technology, Engineering and Mathematics (STEM)

 Arguably amongst the most important subjects for our modern age are the concepts of STEM.
+Science,

-Science, Technology, Engineering and Mathematics and also its extended cousin STEAM where
+Technology, Engineering and Mathematics and also its extended cousin STEAM where Arts is included, form

-Arts is included, form the backbone of scientific experimentation and developmental progress
+the backbone of scientific experimentation and developmental progress for the Early Years.

-We have always delighted in encouraging our children to think, explore and investigate the
+We have always delighted in encouraging our children to think, explore and investigate the world around

-estimations, numbers and numeracy can all be introduced and explored through play within
+construction, balance, measurements, comparisons, estimations, numbers and numeracy can all be

-the Early Years.
+introduced and explored through play within the Early Years.

 Activities are planned and play opportunities utilised to include all the above concepts.
-We
+We readily

-development and imagination to enthuse and educate the young minds of our children.
+imagination to enthuse and educate the young minds of our children.

 STEM